momentohq/client-sdk-dart/example/README.md

-# Running the Examples
+# Momento Dart SDK Examples

+## Prerequisites

-For each example, you will need to provide a Momento API key, which you can generate from the [Momento Web Console](https://console.gomomento.com/api-keys).
+- For each example, you will need to provide a Momento API key, which you can generate from the [Momento Web Console](https://console.gomomento.com/api-keys).

-Each subfolder has more specific instructions, but you can run examples in Dart files using `dart run <filename>` and start example Flutter apps using `flutter run -d <device_id>`.
+## Running the examples

+Please see each specific example directory for more instructions on how to run them:

+- [Momento Cache Quickstart](./quickstart/): Quickly get started with Momento Cache using this quickstart example
+- [Momento Topics](./topics/): Explore basic and more advanced pubsub examples using Momento Topics
+- [Flutter Chat App](./flutter_chat_app/): Learn how to use Momento to power Flutter apps, such as this demo chat app that uses Momento Topics for publishing and receiving messages